HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 in:

 q: Welche Berufsausbildung haben Sie (zuletzt) abgeschlossen?
-Bitte nennen Sie den gelernten Beruf.

 is: